Automation Tasks

 Step Execution Settings

-Each step has advanced execution settings that control how it behaves within the task workflow:
+Each step has execution settings that control how that step behaves inside its group:

 Execute in Parallel:

-When enabled, this step starts without waiting for earlier steps to complete.
+When enabled, this individual step can run in parallel with compatible steps in the same execution stage.
 Use this only for independent operations.

 Parallel steps cannot access output from steps that may still be running.
 Use this carefully when steps depend on each other.